Georgia Residential Light Commercial Contractor Ultimate Exam Prep Rental Package

 • Code of Federal Regulations - 29 CFR Part 1926 (OSHA), with latest available amendments

-• Carpentry and Building Construction, 2016 (Student Edition)
+• Carpentry and Building Construction, 2010 or 2016 (Student Edition)

-• Modern Masonry - Brick, Block, Stone, 9th or 10th Edition
+• Modern Masonry - Brick, Block, Stone

 • Pipe and Excavation Contracting, Dave Roberts, 2011